SolidLabResearch/solid-identity-manager/showcase-app/test-cases.md

 ### How to run the tests

-To run end-to-end tests, you must first have built the plugin (`npm run build`).
+To run end-to-end tests, you must first have built the plugin (run `npm run build` inside the project root directory).
 Then you run the tests via `npm test`.
 If you want to run the tests interactively, you use `npm run test:ui`.